-Based on your risk assessment, when you enter into a business relationship with a partner or a client, typically, you need to periodically conduct AML Ongoing Monitoring of that business relationship.
+Based on your risk assessment, when you enter into a business relationship with a partner or a client, typically, you need to conduct AML ongoing monitoring of that business relationship periodically.
 Naturally, low-risk customers will require less frequent ongoing monitoring versus those who are categorized as high-risk customers.

-Of course, the main purpose of customers’ screening and monitoring is to make a risk assessment and identify the chances of fraud.
-Businesses greatly benefit from the AML Screening service because they avoid violating various sanctions.
+Of course, the main purpose of customer screening is to make a risk assessment and identify the chances of fraud.
+Businesses greatly benefit from the AML screening service because they avoid violating various sanctions.

 Security is an extremely important factor when it comes to today’s economy.
 Not sticking to safety regulations can result in reputational damage.
 Even if a company isn’t restricted by such requirements, when dealing in the global B2B space, one of the ways to reduce the risk is to use the AML Screening software.

 There are many local and global AML regulations that companies must follow.
 AML Screening is beneficial to organizations from various sectors.
-Fintech companies, Banking and Health care sectors, Gaming businesses, the Telecommunication industry – they all need it.
+Fintech companies, banking and healthcare sectors, gaming businesses, and the telecommunication industry all need it.

 Want to find out more about who you’re partnering with?
 Try a free AML company screening demo.

 The Future Trends of AML Screening and Monitoring

 The digital space comes with challenges, and many industries have money flow involved.
 Such businesses are automatically exposed to the risk of money laundering.
 This leads us to the need for effective AML measures.

 To avoid the risks of bumping into loopholes, iDenfy suggests maximizing the security process by adding AML Screening and Ongoing Monitoring.
 It’s not enough to verify the customer’s identity through one aspect.
 Conducting in-depth background screening of sanctions and watchlist checks helps understand the risk around potential customers or investors.